ralphje/destructify/docs/fieldspec.rst

    or the offset of the field relative to the previous field (in the case of :attr:`skip`). :attr:`offset` can be a negative value to indicate an offset from the end of the stream.

-   You can set it to one of the following:
+   You can't set both at the same time.
+You can set each to one of the following:

    * A callable with zero arguments
    * A callable taking a :attr:`ParsingContext.f` object
-   * A value
+   * A string that represents the field name that contains the value
+   * A integer

-   Fields are always processed in the order they are defined, so a field following a field that has one of these attributes set, will continue from the current position.
+   Fields are always processed in the order they are defined, so a field following a field that has one of these attributes set, will continue from the then-current position.

    When you set :attr:`offset` or :attr:`skip`, :attr:`StructureOptions.alignment` is ignored for this field.